Explore health content from A to Z.

 When working with hazardous substances, wear protective clothing

 Screening can prevent some types of cancer, such as cervical and colorectal cancers, by finding and removing abnormal areas before they have a chance to become cancer.
 For some other types of cancer, screening might find cancer early, when treatment is most likely to be effective:

 Cervical (Pap test, HPV test)

-Colorectal (screening for blood in stool, colorectal exam)
+Colorectal (screening for blood in stool, colonoscopy)

 Prostate (digital rectal exam, PSA blood test)